Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Daily** **Swift Action**
 > **Cup of Brimstone Utility 22** ● **Arcane, Conjuration, Fire**
 > **Self**
-> **Effect:** You summon a Medium golden claw in your space.
+> **Effect:** You conjure a Medium golden claw in your space.
 The claw carries you, giving you a fly speed of 12 (hover, maximum altitude 2).
 If you are subject to an opportunity attack, make the following secondary attack against the attacker.
 > *Secondary Attack:* Charisma vs Fortitude; 3d6 + Charisma modifier fire damage.
 Then this power ends.

 > #### Spreading the Rot